 What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

-We recently visited the Cook Islands for the first time and I was actually pretty surprised by the weather and outfit needs.
-I found I should actually have packed more casual layers and less dressy than I did.
+Wondering what to wear in the Cook Islands for your upcoming trip to Rarotonga or Aitutaki?
+You’ve come to the right place!
+We recently visited the Cook Islands for the first time and I was genuinely surprised by the weather and what I actually needed to pack.
+Little did I know that I should have packed more casual layers and fewer dressy pieces than I did!

-Don’t be unprepared for your upcoming trip to one of the most beautiful island chains in the world.
-Keep reading for a complete guide to what to wear in the Cook Islands.
+Don’t head to one of the most beautiful island chains in the world underprepared.
+Keep reading for a complete guide to what to wear in the Cook Islands!

 Weather & Seasons in the Cook Islands